Skip to main content

 Labenne Sahara

 During the mid-to-late 1990s the French meteorite hunting family Labenne started finding stone meteorites in the arid deserts of Northwest Africa.
 These finds were made years before the NWA classification system was adopted, and were some of the very first Sahara finds.
 Each carries a unique hand painted field number.
 For example “99053” was the 53rd meteorite found during the 1999 expedition.
 Several have nice polished windows.
 Luc Labenne continues to be an active member of the meteorite community and Aerolite values its long friendship and professional association with this extraordinary and adventurous European family.
-This beautiful Labenne Sahara meteorite is an unclassified ordinary chondrite.
-Its hand-painted field number, “Sahara 99955,” indicates that it was recovered during the Labenne family’s 1999 Sahara expedition.
+These beautiful Labenne Sahara meteorites are an unclassified ordinary chondrites.Some contain a hand-painted field number, “Sahara 99955,” which indicates that it was recovered during the Labenne family’s 1999 Sahara expedition.
 Precursors to the NWA (Northwest Africa) influx of meteorites, Labenne Saharas are desirable and attractive historic pieces.

-At 3:37 A.M. on January 20, 2023 a fireball was reported to be seen streaking the sky over Muskogee, Oklahoma.
-Meteorite hunters descended upon the area immediately.
+Mvskoke Merkv (muh-skō-gee myth-guh).
 The Muscogee Nation’s homeland was originally in what is now Tennessee, Alabama, western Georgia, and parts of northern Florida.
 Their people were forcibly removed to Indian Territory, now Oklahoma, in the 1830s during the Trail of Tears.
-Muskogee is typically cold and overcast in January, and meteorite hunters, including Loren Miller, Steve Arnold, Pat Branch, Terry Scott, Roberto Vargas, found that to be true as they scrutinized Doppler radar data to triangulate the meteorite’s strewnfield.
+At 3:37 A.M. on January 20, 2023 a fireball was reported to be seen streaking the sky over Muskogee, Oklahoma.
+Meteorite hunters descended upon the area, immediately.
+The hunters scrutinized Doppler radar data to triangulate the meteorite’s strewnfield.
 They collectively recovered five stones.
-Several days after the initial hunting team left the area, a local discovered a hammerstone that struck a barn roof weighing 388 grams, that was broken in two pieces.
+Several days after the initial hunting team left the area, a local discovered a hammerstone that struck a barn roof weighing 388 grams, which was broken in two pieces.
 The six total recovered stones weigh 1,418.7 grams.
 The five specimens collected by the initial team are 309.8 grams, 260.3 grams (recovered by a land owner), 262.7 grams, 127.5 grams and 70.6 grams.
 The 309.8-gram stone was prepared into slices, to be sold into private collections.
 The 127.5-gram specimen is in its finder’s collection, where it will remain indefinitely.
-The 260.3-gram, the 262.7-gram, and the 70.6-gram stones were acquired by Aerolite Meteorites; subsequently, the 260.3-gram was purchased by the University of Oklahoma for public display.
-Aerolite is honored to have donated for the classification and study to the Buseck Center for Meteorite Studies Arizona State University and to the Muscogee Nation.
+The 260.3-gram, the 262.7-gram, and the 70.6-gram stones were acquired by Aerolite Meteorites; subsequently, the 260.3-gram was purchased by the University of Oklahoma (OU) for public display.
+Aerolite is honored to have donated for the classification and study to the Buseck Center for Meteorite Studies Arizona State University (ASU).
+Aerolite worked with OU to insure a full slice of the marvelous witnessed fall was donated back to the Muscogee Nation.
+Aerolite, the classifying body at ASU, and UO also contacted the Nation's leadership with a request to assist in officially naming the meteorite.
+The Nation suggested "Merkv," which means "blessings" in their language.

 Nagjir 001